HaolingZHANG/DNASpiderWeb/README.md

 | 11 |  5  |   N/A   | N/A | 1.9989 |
 | 12 |  6  |   N/A   | N/A | 1.9997 |

-where the restriction sites represent AGCT, GACGC, CAGCAG, GATATC, GGTACC, CTGCAG, GAGCTC, GTCGAC, AGTACT, ACTAGT, GCATGC, AGGCCT, and TCTAGA;
+Here the restriction sites represent AGCT, GACGC, CAGCAG, GATATC, GGTACC, CTGCAG, GAGCTC, GTCGAC, AGTACT, ACTAGT, GCATGC, AGGCCT, and TCTAGA.
-and the similar structures in Nanopore sequencing are AGA, GAG, CTC, and TCT.
+Meanwhile, the similar structures in Nanopore sequencing are AGA, GAG, CTC, and TCT.

 The corresponding transcoding performances of generated coding algorithms are shown as below: